mozilla/esper-pioneer-shield-study/TESTPLAN.md

 ## Manual / QA TEST Instructions

+1. Install the shield addon from https://bugzilla.mozilla.org/show_bug.cgi?id=1414900#c4
+1. Go to about:telemetry -> Click "current ping" -> Archived ping data -> ping, select shield-study-addon
+1. Click on  "Raw Payload" and verify the ping is similar to https://github.com/motin/esper-pioneer-shield-study/blob/master/TELEMETRY.md
+1. Copy the ping to left box of  http://jsondiff.com/
+1. Go to about:addons and remove the addon
+1. Open a new tab and visit a unique page
+1. Right click on any link from any page and click “Open Link in New Tab”
+1. Bookmark the page
+1. Open a new window and search “Mozilla” in the search bar
+1. Create a new tab and search “Firefox” in the urlbar
+1. Right-click any word and select to search for it in the context menu
+1. Create a new tab and search "Firefox" in the tab contents search bar ("Search the Web")
+1. Reinstall the addon
+1. Go to about:telemetry in a new tab, or at least make sure to reload the previous page (this refreshes the archived ping data)
+1. Copy the ping to the right side of the above online tool: http://jsondiff.com/
+1. Compare the two pings using the online tool
+1. Verify values of some fields are changed in the second ping.

+## Developer testing

 First, make sure you are on NPM 5+ installed so that the proper dependencies are installed using the package-lock.json file.

 `$ npm install -g npm`